AbrahamPapp/generalized-naive-bayes-demo/README.md

 Traditional Naive Bayes assumes that all features are conditionally independent given the class—a mathematically convenient but often unrealistic assumption.

-The **Generalized Naive Bayes Classifier** constructs a dependence graph where edges represent highly correlated feature pairs (Clusters) and nodes represent individual features (Separators).
-By calculating true Bayesian joint probabilities across this structure, the model captures complex real-world relationships while natively handling isolated features and class imbalances.
+The **Generalized Naive Bayes Classifier** constructs a probabilistic graphical model on the explanatory variables together with the class variable consisting of clusters of size three and separator of size two.
+The method works under three different assumptions regarding the joint probability distributions of the features: multivariate Gaussian distribution; the dependence struture modeled by Gauss copulas with arbitrary marginals, the most general case without restriction on the dependence structure and marginals.

 ## Key Features

 ✨ **Triple Operating Architecture**
 - **Gaussian Mode (`GaussianGeneralizedNB`)**: Assumes Gaussian distributions for univariate features and bivariate feature pairs.
 - **General Mode (`KDEGeneralizedNB`)**: Fully non-parametric.
-Uses Kernel Density Estimation (KDE) to map complex, multi-modal distributions.
+Uses Kernel Density Estimation (KDE) for modeling distributions.
-- **Copula Mode (`CopulaGeneralizedNB`)**: The best of both worlds.
-Fuses non-parametric KDE marginals with a bivariate Gaussian Copula dependence structure.
+- **Copula Mode (`CopulaGeneralizedNB`)**: Fuses KDE marginals with a the dependence structue described by Gaussian copula.

 🎯 **Strict Graph Theory Mathematics**
 - Adheres rigidly to the theoretical GNB framework: $\log p(y, \mathbf{x}) = \sum \log p(y, x_i, x_j) - \sum (v_s - 1) \log p(y, x_s)$.
 - Natively evaluates true joint distributions.

 ✂️ **Model Reduction & Truncation**
-- Prevent overfitting by pruning the dependence graph to the top $k$ informative feature pairs.
+- Prevent overfitting by pruning the probabilistic graphical model chosing thos which give the maximum information (wight) on the training/ validation data.

 📊 **Comprehensive Diagnostics**
 - Built-in visualization tools for 1D and 2D distributions.